deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

        eg. "Alice voted" or "Bob scored 123 in MyGame";
        usually only one line of text is shown, use this option sparingly to not spam the chat.
+    - `update.document`: optional, name of the document in edit, must not be used eg. in games where the Webxdc does not create documents
     - `update.summary`: optional, short text, shown beside app icon;
        it is recommended to use some aggregated value,  eg. "8 votes", "Highscore: 123"